Get

 Bold, intelligent, friendly

 The Airedale, sometimes called “the king of terriers,” was developed in the Aire Valley in Northern England near the border with Scotland in the 1800s.
 During the Industrial Revolution, factory workers developed the breed, bringing a certain irony to the breed’s “king” title.
-It was developed from multiple other breeds, including the Otterhound and Bedlington Terrier, as well as breeds that have gone extinct, like the English Black and Tan Terrier.
+They were developed from multiple other breeds, including the Otterhound and Bedlington Terrier, as well as breeds that have gone extinct, like the English Black and Tan Terrier.

 During World War I, Airedales were frequently used as guard dogs, sentries, and messengers, but the breed has also been used as a well-rounded hunting dog for everything from ratting to big game hunting.